What are in-tray exercises?

 For tasks you delegate there will normally be references to whom you can do this within the correspondence you are responding to, or in any support information provided, eg an organisation/department structure.

-Manage your time so that you deal with everything in your in-tray, but don't rush and miss key information or act in a way that conflicts with a decision you need to take on another in-tray item.
-As well as keeping track of real time, take note of the dates on which e-mails or letters were sent.
+Manage your time so that you deal with everything in your in-tray or e-tray, but don't rush and miss key information or act in a way that conflicts with a decision you need to take on another item.
+As well as keeping track of real time, take note of the dates on which emails or letters were sent.
 Remember that assessors want you to identify essential, key points rather than over analyse information and get overwhelmed by detail.
 At times you will have to make a judgement call based on what's available, even though it may not seem complete.

 Put it in writing, business style

-You may be asked draft an appropriate response to an e-mail or letter in your in-tray/inbox.
-This is to test your writing skills.
+You may be asked draft an appropriate response to an email or letter in your in-tray/inbox.
+Remember to be professional in your email writing style – review our guide to business communication and email etiquette before you go.

 - Work out an outline of what you want to say, and the points you need to make and in what order.